-The delay times for the start-up timing sequence are set with a capacitor from the DELAY pin to ground.
-In UVLO or when EN is logic low, the DELAY pin is held at ground.
+The delay times for the start-up timing sequence are set with a capacitor from the DELAY pin to GND.
+In UVLO, or when EN is logic low, the DELAY pin is held at GND.
 After the UVLO and EN signals are asserted, the first delay time (TD1 in Figure 7) is initiated.
-A current flows out of the DELAY pin to charge $C{\rm DLY}$.
-This current is equal to IREF, which is normally 15 μ A. A comparator monitors the DELAY voltage with a threshold of 1.7 V. The delay time is therefore set by the IREF current charging a capacitor from 0 V to 1.7 V. This DELAY pin is used for multiple delay timings (TD1, TD3, and TD5) during the start-up sequence.
-In addition, DELAY is used for timing the current-limit latch-off, as explained in the Current-Limit, Short-Circuit, and Latch-Off Protection section.
+A current flows out of the DELAY pin to charge $C{\rm DLY}.$ This current is equal to IREF, which is typically 15 $\mu A.$ A comparator monitors the DELAY voltage with a threshold of 1.7 V. The delay time is therefore set by the IREF current charging a capacitor from 0 V to 1.7 V. This DELAY pin is used for multiple delay timings (TD1, TD3, and TD5) during the start-up sequence.
+In addition, DELAY is used for timing the current-limit latch off, as explained in the Current-Limit, Short-Circuit, and Latch-Off Protection section.